andycranston/findfile/README.md

 ## Stopping `findfile`

-To stop the `findfile` local web server click on the 'X' at the top right corner of the window.
+To stop the `findfile` local web server type control ^C.

 ## A note on indexing